 In the 1960s, psychologists Edward E. Jones and Victor Harris introduced us to the idea of a “fundamental attribution error” that all humans make.
 They believed that people are more likely to attribute someone else’s behavior to that person’s character.
 Dispositional attribution, in other words, is our attribution of choice.

 Psychologists have developed this idea further through multiple experiments and studies on attribution theory.
-They’ve fine-tuned the idea of fundamental attribution error, stating that when we perform a behavior, we are more likely to attribute that behavior to our external circumstances.
+They’ve fine-tuned the idea of a fundamental attribution error, stating that when we perform a behavior, we are more likely to attribute that behavior to our external circumstances.
 When a behavior is done to us or we are simply the witness of behavior, then we attribute the behavior to the actor’s character.
 Of course, this doesn’t happen every time – the colleague who got the promotion may attribute that promotion to their own hard work or their manager’s good sense of judgment.
 You may mindfully try to consider all causes of a person’s behavior before making a judgment.
 But in general, when we have to think fast and attribute behavior to something, we err on the side of disposition.

-Why?
+Why do we make these judgments, even if we know we don’t know the whole story?
 On one hand, this makes things simple.
 It’s more simple to assume that all people who are homeless are lazy, rather than untangle a web of barriers, possibilities, and systemic issues that may have contributed to the person’s temporary situation.
 It’s more simple to assume the smiling person on the bus is generally happy than to think of the thousands of things that could make that person happy or smile at the moment.
 Our minds like simple things.

 Culture may also play into this error.
-Many studies on fundamental attribution error have been conducted in Western societies, where individualist ideals tend to trump collectivist ideas.
+Many studies on fundamental attribution errors have been conducted in Western societies, where individualist ideals tend to trump collectivist ideas.
 If we believe that each individual should be responsible for their own actions, we are certainly going to attribute someone’s actions to their individual character!

 How Dispositional Attribution Leads to Outgroup Bias and Prejudice